fingent-corp/simplify-prestashop-mastercard-module/README.md

 Version v2.4.2
 - Customer details are populated in transaction details in Simplify Gateway.

+Version v2.4.3
+- Implemented a feature to enable or disable debug logging.
+All communication data is encrypted and stored in a log file.
+- Added void details to the order page.

 ## Installation
 1. Make a backup of your site before applying new mods etc.
 2. Download the .zip file of the latest release of the extension from https://github.com/simplifycom/simplify-prestashop-module/releases/latest